ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

+---
-# Preparing Your System for Molecular Dynamics (MD)
+title: "Preparing Your System for Molecular Dynamics (MD)"
+permalink: /system-prep/tutorial

-In this tutorial you will learn how to setup your system to begin running molecular dynamics in Amber.
+summary: In this tutorial you will learn how to setup your system to begin running molecular dynamics in Amber.
 As a part of this tutorial you will be introduced to the use of Schrödinger's Maestro software for protein preparation followed by parameterization using AmberTools Antechamber.
+---

-At this point, you should have been given a PDB file containing your system of interest from the BioChemCoRe teaching team.
+At this point, you should
+have been given a PDB file containing your system of interest from the BioChemCoRe teaching team.
 If you did not, please let us know now.